contexthub/wayfinder/README.md

 WayFinder
 =============

-A fun app to help you explore the ChaiONE office and explore the power of iBeacons!!
+A fun app to help you explore the ease of use of ContextHub and the power of iBeacons!

 ## Purpose